wiseman-timelord/Rpg-Gradio-Gguf/README.md

 ### Requirements
 - Ubuntu - Its programmed on/towards Ubuntu 24.04-24.10.
 - Python - It uses modern versions of Python in a VENV.
-- LLMs in GGUF format; testing on "Llama-3.1-Unhinged-Vision-8B-GGUF".
+- LLMs - GGUF format with an accompanying "model_config.json" file in same dir.
 - AMD - Programmed on AMD, not currently testing on other platforms.

 ### Usage